w3c/wot-profile/requirements/V2_REQUIREMENTS.md

 1. MUST define a mechanism by which the author of a WoT Thing Description can denote that the Thing it describes conforms to a particular profile
 2. MUST define a registry of profiles to which WoT Things and WoT Consumers may conform
 3. SHOULD aim to keep the number of registered profiles as small as possible by rejecting profiles that significantly overlap in technologies or use cases, in order to minimise fragmentation on the Web of Things
+4. SHOULD not include profiles which are specific to a single application domain, in order to maximise cross-domain interoperability

 ### Individual Profiles

 Individual profile documents: